JohnnyDeepD/Roboracer_Camera_Base/_posts/2026-01-07-Roboracer-BootCamp2026.md

 Then I will also test with C++ to consider real world situations.
 MPC fixes, Python node, and new waypoints settings took a long time in the first place but it worked.

+A Problem:
+Python code has Latency, so there is a mismatch between sensor data processing and control cycle, which causes localization instability.